cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 5. Select the arrow to move the highlighted features into the "Selected Columns" box and click "Ok".
 </br>![editmetaselectcolumns][editmetaselectcolumns]

+### Visualize the Data
+Data visualizations are an important part of the data science process.
+1. To visualize the data, right click on the `Edit Metadata` module and select "Visualize"
+2. Select each column to see the data visualized on the right side.
+</br>![editmetaselectcolumns][editmetaselectcolumns]

 ### Split the Data
 When you train the model the standard practice is to split your data to train and score your model.
 70% trains the model and 30% scores the model to see how well the training went.
 Understand that true model accuracy should be tested on unseen data outside of this 30% score.
 This score gives you an idea of how the model is performing but is not law and sometimes misleading.